 Carbide Saw Blade Types

-Speedcut also can provide these unique blades for your specialized applications and equipment.
+Speedcut also provides these unique blades for your specialized applications and equipment:

 - Carbide Tipped Standard Saw Blades